 I personally have never been really sold on Blunt, she's been a decent actress in my opinion.
 Don't get me wrong, she's been in a couple of pretty dope movies and her acting has been above the norm, but I haven't been truly impressed.
 That is, until now.
 There's a specific scene where she honestly blew me away.
 I believe it's featured in one of the trailers, but just in case it's not, I won't give it away.
 It is painful and so incredibly beautiful and I think so many emotions rushed through me in that moment.
 A scene that only needed one take, says a lot about an actress and her professionalism.
 And deserves all of the awards.
 No matter what John says, Emily has the best resting bitch face.

 A Quiet Place is directed by John Krasinski and written by Brian Woods and Scott Beck.
 It stars Emily Blunt, John Krasinski, Millicent Simmonds, Noah Jupe and Cade Woodward.
 And it's in theaters right now.
-You might shed a few tears, unless you're completely without emotions, and dead inside.
+You might shed a few tears, unless you're completely devoid of emotion, and dead inside.
 Otherwise, bring tissues.